 Jam-Packed Itinerary with

-We make more landings than other voyages.
 Please compare the number of landings we plan to other tours - we are sure that we will come out on top!
-We can offer more landings without rushing from one site to the next because our trip is longer.
-Years of experience give us the knowledge to hand pick the most fantastic sites.
-In fact, our voyages to the Antarctic Peninsula, South Georgia Island and the Falkland Islands plan 25 or more landings!
-Plus we spend significant time zodiac cruising to get you close to the spectacular scenery and wildlife in the waters of this unique area.
+We can offer more and longer landings without rushing from one site to the next because our trip is longer and we have more Zodiac drivers.
+Years of experience gives us the knowledge to hand pick the most productive sites.
+Plus we spend significant time Zodiac cruising to get you close to the spectacular scenery, ice, and wildlife in the waters of this unique area.

 Expert Leaders and Staff

-We have accessible expedition leaders - most likely when you contact us you can talk directly to the expedition leader who is glad to answer all your questions, no matter how small!
+We have accessible expedition leaders - when you contact us you can often talk directly to an expedition leader who is glad to answer all your questions, no matter how small!
 We can also provide names and contacts of former travelers upon request.

 Small Cohesive Group